New-from-old full dualities via axiomatisation: Preliminaries: Comparing alter egos

 This section gives the more specific background theory that we require.
 We start by defining the `structural reduct' quasi-order on the alter egos of a finite algebra~$\MB$; see~\cite{DHW:struct,DPW:galois}.
 This is the natural generalisation from algebras to structures of the `term reduct' quasi-order.

-\begin{definition} Given any alter ego~$\MT = \langle M; H, R, \T \rangle$ of~$\MB$, we define $\clo \MT$ to be the \emph{enriched partial clone} on~$M$ generated by~$H$, that is, the smallest set of partial operations on $M$ that contains~$H$ and the projections, $\pi_i \colon M^n \to M$ for all $n\ge 1$ and~$i\le n$, and is closed under composition (with maximum, non-empty domain).
+\begin{definition}[{\cite{CD:book}}] Given any alter ego~$\MT = \langle M; H, R, \T \rangle$ of~$\MB$, we define $\clo \MT$ to be the \emph{enriched partial clone} on~$M$ generated by~$H$, that is, the smallest set of non-empty partial operations on $M$ that contains~$H$ and the projections, $\pi_i \colon M^n \to M$ for all $n\ge 1$ and~$i\le n$, and is closed under composition (when the composite has non-empty domain).
 This corresponds to the usual definition of partial clone, except that we exclude empty domains and we enrich the partial clone by allowing nullary operations. \end{definition}

-\begin{definition} Let~$\MT = \langle M; H, R, \T \rangle$ be an alter ego of~$\MB$ and let $k,n\ge 0$. \begin{itemize} \item We shall call a conjunction of atomic formul\ae\ $\Psi(\vec v) = [\psi_1(\vec v) \And \dotsb \And \psi_k(\vec v)]$ a \emph{conjunct-atomic formula}.
+\begin{definition}[\cite{DPW:galois}] Let~$\MT = \langle M; H, R, \T \rangle$ be an alter ego of~$\MB$ and let $k,n\ge 0$. \begin{itemize} \item We shall call a conjunction of atomic formul\ae\ $\Psi(\vec v) = [\psi_1(\vec v) \And \dotsb \And \psi_k(\vec v)]$ a \emph{conjunct-atomic formula}.

 \item We say that a non-empty $n$-ary relation $r$ on $M$ is \emph{conjunct-atomic definable} from $\MT$ if it is described in $\MT$ by an $n$-variable conjunct-atomic formula $\Psi(\vec v)$ in the language of~$\MT$, that is, if